 Remember that branding is where the profit lies for large companies.
 Brand holders spend vast amounts of money promoting their brands so as to make them memorable and create a following.
 Individual brands might be promoted for quality, style, technology, reliability, national pride or just value.
 However, promoting a brand has to be paid for and the bottom line is that the customer pays.
 This applies to kitchen appliances as much as any other product.

 Remember that the brand name does not necessarily denote the manufacturer.
 For some years now brand holders have increasingly sub-contracted the manufacture of their products to Original Equipment Manufacturers (OEM’s).
 These OEM’s are mostly in countries where labour is cheap, such as China or Turkey.
-In this way they can reduce the cost of manufacture and increase their profits whilst maintaining their brand image.
+In this way they can reduce the cost of manufacture and increase their profits whilst maintaining their brand image and profits.
 More recently brand holders are being forced to use OEM’s because their competitors do it and they have to compete on price.
-For instance, the biggest oven factory in the world is in China and it produces appliances for about 45 different brand holders.
+For instance, the biggest kitchen appliance factories in the world now are in China where rangehoods for most of the World’s brand holders are turned out.

 Price is where it gets really tricky.
 OEM manufacturing can mean that the same kitchen appliance with perhaps some styling changes can carry many different brands in the same market.
-The author knows of one oven in particular, with no difference in components and very little difference in styling that’s available in New Zealand under at least five different kitchen appliances brands at prices from $699 to $1,399.
-Remember the bigger the brand and the smarter the showroom, the higher the price.
+The author knows of many rangehoods, with no difference in components and very little difference in styling that are available in New Zealand under several different kitchen appliances brands at wildly different prices.
+Remember, the value is in the brand, not the product.
+The smarter the showroom and the bigger the brand, the higher the price.

 Don't accept a manufacturer's warranty of less than two years as this will be the time frame during which most manufacturing defects come to light.
 Check also that it’s not a Return To Base warranty, which are common at the bottom end of the price scale.
-One of these will cost you dear in time effort and money.
-Remember that a warranty does not take the place of your rights in law, having to fight for your right to have a faulty appliance repaired or replaced is costly in time and effort and meanwhile your oven could be out of action.
+Not all warranties are created equal.
+For instance, Parmco, now offers 7-year warranties on rangehoods.